Commission is the Town’s elected legislative

 Mayor’s absence, that duty falls to the Vice Mayor.

-meeting agendas are posted in Town Hall and on the
+meeting agendas are available in Town Hall and are posted on the

 Town’s Web site.
-They are also listed in Town Topics and
+Meeting dates are also listed in Town Topics and

 cannot be held on the second and fourth Tuesdays of the